Visiting the Canola Fields in York

 There is no need to book at Petteet Park, just turn up at the farm on weekends during opening hours.
 Petteet Park are open on weekends from 10-4pm during the canola season only.

-Entry fees for Petteet Park for the 2023 canola season are:
+Entry fees for Petteet Park for the 2024 canola season taken from their website are:

 Included in the entry cost is a petting area, a playground and other farm animals.
 This is a great trip for the whole family.
-In 2022 they have added a pop-up cafe on the farm too.
+They have a pop-up cafe on the farm too.

 Tips for Taking Photos in the Canola